 The Journey

-From “why does every AI conversation start from zero” to a research project about behavioral compression.
+From “why does every AI conversation start from zero” to a research project about identity compression.
 Here’s what we built, what we learned, and what we got wrong.

 The Question